pennmem/ptsa/docs/index.rst

 :class:`xarray.DataArray` in addition to new functions it defines, used specifically in EEG data analysis.

-Besides ``TimeSeries``, PTSA has 3 main categories of objects: readers, writers, filters.
-Readers read various data formats (e.g eeg files, bipolar electrodes files etc..) to make input operations as smooth as possible.
-Writers (still under development) will output data in several formats.
-Filters take as an input ``TimeSeries`` object and output different ``TimeSeries`` object.
-Most of the tasks related to EEG analysis will rely on using those 3 categories of PTSA objects.
+Besides ``TimeSeries``, PTSA has 2 main categories of objects: readers and filters.
+Readers read various data formats (EEG files, event files, etc.) to make input operations as smooth as possible.
+Filters take a ``TimeSeries`` object as an input and output a modified ``TimeSeries`` object.

 If you'd like to learn Python via series of statistics tutorials look no further than `introduction to computational statistics in Python <http://people.duke.edu/~ccc14/sta-663-2016/>`__